About Berkshire Biomedical

 Dr. Ling was the founding Director of the Biological Technologies Office at the Defense Advanced Research Projects Agency (DARPA) and an Assistant Director of Science in President Obama's White House Office of Science and Technology Policy (OSTP).

-He is a Professor of Neurology and Attending Neuro-Critical Care Physician at the Johns Hopkins Medical Institutions and the Uniformed Services University of the Health Science (USUHS).
+He is a Professor of Neurology and Attending Neuro-Critical Care Physician at the Johns Hopkins Medical Institutions and the Uniformed Services University of the Health Sciences (USUHS).
 Dr. Ling earned his PhD in Pharmacology at Cornell University Graduate School of Medical Sciences, and his MD at Georgetown University School of Medicine